 Perhaps the most important reason for the slow growth of foodstuff e-commerce is consumers desire to choose products themselves.
 In particular, fruits and vegetables are among the goods that consumers want to pick and choose.
 E-commerce has great potential in groceries, and its growth would have great impact on logistics and particularly home delivery services.

 Impact of e-commerce on logistics and supply chains

-Online stores deal directly with consumer and consequently supply chain is much shorter than traditional supply chain, consisting of producers, importers, wholesalers, distribution warehouses and stores.
+Online stores deal directly with the consumer, and consequently the supply chain is much shorter than the traditional supply chain which consists of producers, importers, wholesalers, distribution warehouses and stores.

-Returns are a significant logistical challenge in online shopping, as, for example, in clothing almost 20% of buyers have returned purchased products.
+Returns are a significant logistical challenge in online shopping, as for example in clothing business a large percentage of products are returned.